rsmusllp/king-phisher/docs/source/server/database/schema.rst

    .. db:field:: created

+      The time at which the session was created.

       :nullable: False
       :type: DateTime

    .. db:field:: last_seen

+      The time at which the last authenticated request associated with this session was seen.
+Used to support session timeouts.

       :nullable: False
       :type: DateTime

    .. db:field:: user_id

+      The identifier of the authenticated user who established this session.

       :nullable: False
       :foreignkey: :db:fld:`users.id`

 .. db:table:: campaign_types

+   The type information for a particular campaign.
+This information is useful for determining the success metrics.
+For example, a campaign type can be set as "Credentials" for a campaign intending to collect credentials from users while a campaign which does not can have the type set to "Visits".
+This will ensure that the campaign of type "Visits" is not considered to be less successful due to it having not collected any credentials.

    .. db:field:: id